udayanudeep/Telegram-ChannelAuto/TelegramUploader_Mac/README.md

    xcode-select --install

-2. From this directory run:
+2. From this directory run (builds both variants by default):

 ```bash
 ./build_mac_app.sh
 ```

-3. The script will produce `TelegramUploader.app` in this folder (and `TelegramUploader.dmg` when `hdiutil` is present).
+3. The script will produce `TelegramUploader.app` and `TelegramUploader-Lite.app` in this folder (and corresponding `.dmg`s when `hdiutil` is present).
 4. Open the app and either:
   - Click "Open Tk GUI" to use the full Python UI, or
   - Fill the fields (Folder, Token, Channel, options) and click "Start Upload" to run headless.